britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 # Alternate RTT Measurement Approaches for Diagnosing QUIC flows {#other-bad-ideas}

-There are three broad alternatives to explicit signaling for passive RTT measurement for measuring the RTT experienced by QUIC flows.
+There are three broad alternatives to explicit signaling for passive RTT measurement of the RTT experienced by QUIC flows.

 ## Handshake RTT measurement {#handshake}